-Fierce would like to share a blog written by Kyle Lagunas, an HR Analyst at Software Advice.
+Fierce would like to share a blog written by Kyle Lagunas, an HR Analyst at TLNT.
 Using his blog as a vehicle for driving conversation in his market, he reports on trends and best practices in HR and recruiting technology.
 To read the full blog and his other pieces, click here.

 In a breakout session at TLNT Transform this year, Nick Araco--co-founder and CEO of The CFO Alliance--discussed the increasing number of HR chiefs who are now reporting directly to the CFO rather than the CEO.
 This trend is meeting resistance from HR.
 The idea of reporting to the stereotypical “cold-hearted number cruncher” who doesn’t understand HR is objectionable, if not intimidating, to many HR leaders.

 But can HR leaders learn from the CFO?
 Most definitely.
 I caught up with Araco last week to find out what... and how.
 Based on our conversation, there are five things HR leaders need to learn before they can step up their game and become key players in business strategy and execution:

 1. Use Your People Data.
 Araco says, “There should be information flow that occurs on an ongoing basis.
 HR data should influence decisions on business goals and performance metrics.”
 But, many HR professionals lack best practices and systems for collecting, tracking and reporting on people data.
 For the CFO, that’s blasphemous.
 Though HR reporting to the CFO presents a golden opportunity to grow in this key ability, success will require the CFO to take an interest in what HR is doing with data and how they’re doing it.